Movement as Medicine

 Frequently Asked Questions: Movement and Chronic Pain

-Exercise is recommended as first-line treatment for chronic pain for multiple evidence-based reasons: it activates endogenous inhibitory systems (EIH — exercise-induced hypoalgesia), releases endogenous opioids and cannabinoids, restores DNIC (impaired in central sensitization), reduces pro-inflammatory cytokines, improves mood and sleep (which amplify pain when impaired), and counters the deconditioning of the avoidance cycle.
+Exercise is recommended as first-line treatment for chronic pain for multiple evidence-based reasons: it activates endogenous inhibitory systems (EIH — exercise-induced hypoalgesia), releases endogenous opioids and cannabinoids, restores DNIC (impaired in central sensitization), reduces pro-inflammatory cytokines, improves mood and sleep (both of which amplify pain when impaired), and counters the deconditioning of the avoidance cycle.

 The best exercise is the one the patient can do consistently.
-For chronic pain in general, low-impact aerobic exercises (walking, swimming, cycling) have broad evidence and are well tolerated.
-Muscle-strengthening exercises are important for joint conditions.
+For chronic pain overall, low-impact aerobic activities (walking, swimming, cycling) have broad evidence and are well tolerated.
+Strength training matters for joint conditions.
 Yoga and tai chi combine movement with mindfulness, with specific evidence for fibromyalgia.
-Gradual progression is more important than the type of exercise.
+Gradual progression matters more than the type of exercise.

-Guidelines recommend at least 150 minutes of moderate activity per week for adults with chronic pain — divided into 20-30 minute sessions across the days.
+Guidelines recommend at least 150 minutes of moderate activity per week for adults with chronic pain — split into 20-30 minute sessions across the week.
 For very deconditioned patients, start with 5-10 minute sessions, 3-5 times per week, and progress slowly.
-Consistency over the weeks matters more than intensity.
+Week-over-week consistency matters more than intensity.

 Pacing is the strategy of managing activity based on planned volume (time/repetitions), not on the pain intensity of the moment.
-It avoids the 'boom and bust' pattern — doing a lot on good days and nothing on bad ones — that prevents nervous-system adaptation.
-With pacing, progression is gradual and sustainable, allowing the brain to 'learn' that movement is safe.
+It avoids the 'boom and bust' pattern — doing a lot on good days and nothing on bad ones — that blocks nervous-system adaptation.
+With pacing, progression is gradual and sustainable, letting the brain 'learn' that movement is safe.

 'Hurt' (discomfort) is not the same as 'harm' (damage).
 In chronic pain with central sensitization, the nervous system amplifies normal sensations of effort as if they were painful.
 Feeling discomfort during exercise does not mean it is causing tissue damage — it means the alarm is sensitive.
 Learning to distinguish tolerable discomfort (sign of normal effort) from severe pain or new radiation (sign to investigate) is fundamental for reactivation.